Anv3sh/Humalect-Weather-App/README.md

 # Humalect-Weather-App:

-- This is a Django+React weather app that uses the `Accuweather` api at the backend to fetch weather and forecast data for the given city name.
+- This is a Django+React weather app that uses the `Accuweather` API at the backend to fetch weather and forecast data for the given city name.

 - The application also implements an autocomplete feature where given an incomplete city name the api finds the closest city name and gives the data for it.
-AccuWeather's `Autocomplete api` is used for this with some added checks.
+AccuWeather's `Autocomplete` API is used for this with some added checks.

 - The application also stores the Cities searched for in the PostgreSQL db in order to save api calls.
 In order to update the saved data over time the application implements a cron job through which it can schedule a db updation job every 1 hour for both weather data and forecast data.